wsavran/pycsep_esrl_reproducibility/README.md

 Installation instructions can be found in the [pyCSEP documentation](https://docs.cseptesting.org/getting_started/installing.html).

-Create and activate conda environment
+Create and activate a new conda environment
 ```
 conda env create -n pycsep_v051
 conda activate pycsep_v051